MithunSrinivas28/MithunSrinivas28/README.md

 I’m Mithun — exploring how ML, full-stack, and DevOps come together.
-I'm currently working on a Ml-Mern Project known as Fluxo-Supplychain Intelligence
+I'm currently working on a Ml-Mern Project known as Fluxo-Supplychain Intelligence I'm also in the path of contributing to open source
 ---

 * ✉️  You can contact me at [mithunsrinivas28@gmail.com](mailto:mithunsrinivas28@gmail.com)